limo-756/github-pages-with-jekyll/_posts/2022-05-09-Metrics-Quering.md

 ```

 ### Functions
-1. abs(): returns the instance vector with all the values converted to absolute value.
+1. abs(v instant-vector): returns the instance vector with all the values converted to absolute value.
-2. ceil(): returns the instance vector with all the values converted to nearest higher integer.
+2. ceil(v instant-vector): returns the instance vector with all the values converted to nearest higher integer.
+3. floor(v instant-vector): returns the instance vector with all the values converted to nearest lower integer.
-3. absent(): Just like java isEmpty() this function tests the instant vector if it is empty.
+4. absent(v instant-vector): Just like java isEmpty() this function tests the instant vector if it is empty.
 This function can be used in alerting to know if the time series is empty. <br>
 Eg: absent(nonexistent{job="myjob"})
-4. absent_over_time(): Same as above function, this function takes a range vector and check if it is empty for a period of time. <br>
+4. absent_over_time(v range-vector): Same as above function, this function takes a range vector and check if it is empty for a period of time. <br>
 Eg: absent_over_time(nonexistent{job="myjob"}[1h])
-5. changes(): returns the number of times vector values has changed within the provided time range as an instant vector.
+5. changes(v range-vector): returns the number of times vector values has changed within the provided time range as an instant vector.
 6. clamp(v instant-vector, min scalar, max scalar): filters all the values that are within the min and max.
 7. clamp_max(v instant-vector, max scalar): filters all the values of vector to have upper limit of max.
 8. clamp_min(v instant-vector, min scalar): filters all the values of vector to have lower limit of min.